vlOd2/MCClassicServerList/README.md

 4. You may now use the MPPASS to connect to the server (Make sure the USERNAME matches the one used in the request as IT IS CASE SENSITIVE)

 # How do I make my vanilla server connect to the list?
+You have to use a proxy in order for the server to connect to the list!<br>
+The following steps use "Telerik Fiddler" as the proxy as it's the easiest to use<br><br>
 1. Download [Telerik Fiddler](https://telerik-fiddler.s3.amazonaws.com/fiddler/FiddlerSetup.exe)
 2. Go to File (top menu) and uncheck "Capture Traffic"
 3. Go to "FiddlerScript" from the top of the right section